How To Pack in a Carry-On Bag for Every Trip

 The last thing you want to do is put your dirty clothes, wet swimsuit, or muddy shoes in with all of your clean clothes.

-Use shoe bags to keep your shoes nice, but also separate the dirt from your clothes.
+Use shoe bags to keep your shoes nice, but also separate the dirt from getting on your clothes.

 Always bring along a Tide To-Go pen or Shout wipes for immediate use on stains.
 And if you use dryer sheets at home, throw one in your suitcase to keep your clothes smelling fresh.